ajot/article-meta-data-scraper/README.md

-# Python Web Scraper for Blog Posts
+# Article Metadata Scraper

-This is a simple Python script that scrapes blog post titles and dates from specific URLs.
-The script is configured to work with URLs from Amazon Developer Blogs and Retool Blogs.
+A simple Python script to extract and organize specific data from various web sources.
+Given a list of URLs, the script can parse web content from these sources and save the structured data into a CSV file.

+## Features
+- Reads input URLs from a CSV file.
+- Supports extraction from various sources like Retool, ajot.me, Curious Mints, warp.dev, and Amazon.
+- Extracts information such as Title, Date, Source, Category, and OpenGraph Image URL.
+- Converts extracted date to a consistent YYYY-MM-DD format.
+- Saves the extracted data into an output CSV file.

 ## Installation